Ortis History, Family Crest & Coats of Arms

 The surname Ortis was first found in the counties of Norfolk, Suffolk and Lincolnshire in the south east of England, where they held a family seat from very ancient times.
 Soon after, Rudolphus Aldous was recorded in Yorkshire in 1168 as holding considerable estates and lands, and Robert Aldous was recorded in Norfolk in 1230.

-Important Dates for the Ortis family
+Early History of the Ortis family

 Ortis Spelling Variations